PriyamSoni-19/Strategic-Wine-Inventory-Analytics-MYSQL/README.md

 The **SQL Vineyard Case Study** was a **group project** where we transformed messy business data into a structured relational database.
 It included schema design, data cleaning, analytical queries, and sustainability reporting — demonstrating how SQL can deliver valuable insights for business decision-making.

+## ER Diagram Overview

+This **Entity Relationship Diagram** represents the integrated data structure of a winery management system.

+It maps the relationships between key business entities — **vineyards, grape varieties, wine production, suppliers, employees, transport, and inventory**.
+Each table captures specific operational details such as **vineyard locations, grape harvests, supplier orders, and product bottling**.

+Together, these relationships provide a unified view of the winery’s operations — from **grape cultivation to finished wine distribution** — ensuring efficient **data management, traceability, and process control** across the entire supply chain.

 ## Value
 This project shows how SQL can be used to turn messy data into something useful and reliable.
 It goes beyond just building a database — it’s about creating insights that help in real business decisions.